dmarcoux/dmarcoux.com/content/_index.md

 +++
-title = "Software / DevOps Engineer"
+title = "Software and DevOps Engineer"
 # The default template is loaded `templates/index.html`
 +++